-All meetings are open to the public unless the meeting has been closed under Section 275 of the LGR.
+All meetings are open to the public unless the meeting has been closed under Section 254J of the LGR or as otherwise provided for in the LGA and LGR.

 6.3 FREQUENCY OF MEETINGS

 Council will meet in accord with its adopted meeting cycle.